Andy Farrell: Ireland

 On 26 November 2018, it was announced that Ireland head coach Joe Schmidt would step down after the 2019 Rugby World Cup with Farrell taking over as head coach.

 His first game in charge was against Scotland at the Aviva Stadium on 1 February 2020 in the 2020 Six Nations Championship Ireland won this game 19-12 and went on to finish in third place in the delayed Six Nations Championship.

 Ireland finished in third place again in the 2021 Six Nations Championship, losing games against Wales and France.
 On 13 November 2021, in the Autumn internationals, Ireland defeated New Zealand 29–20.

 Ireland won 29–7 against Wales in their opening fixture of the 2022 Six Nations Championship on 5 February, before losing 30–24 defeat away to France on 12 February.
 They won the next game 57–6 against Italy on 27 February, before a 32–15 away win against England on 12 March.
 A 26–5 win at home against Scotland on 19 March was enough to secure the Triple Crown for Ireland and a second-place finish in the championship.
 On 9 July 2022, Ireland had a historic win in New Zealand, beating the All Blacks 23–12 in Dunedin in the second match of the 2022 New Zealand tour, their first ever victory against the All Blacks in New Zealand.
 A week later, they won again in Wellington, beating the All Blacks 32–22 to win the series.
 Following that victory Ireland became the world number one team for the second time.

 In the 2023 Six Nations Championship, Ireland defeated Wales in their opening game on 4 February, and went on to defeat France, Italy, and Scotland before beating England 29-16 on 18 March to win the Championship, triple crown, and the grand slam.

 In August 2023, Farrell announced his squad for the 2023 Rugby World Cup in France.
 At the World Cup, Ireland won pool B making it to the quarterfinals, but lost 24-28 to New Zealand.
 Due in part to Farrell managing Ireland to a Grand Slam and a strong performance in the World Cup, Farrell was awarded World Rugby Coach of the Year for 2023.

 On 14 December 2023, Farrell signed a new four-year contract to remain as Ireland head coach until the end of the 2027 Rugby World Cup.

 Ireland under Farrell won the 2024 Six Nations Championship, beating all nations except England.
 Following the conclusion of the 2024 Autumn Nations Series, a 22-19 win for Ireland over Australia, he began his sabbatical from the Ireland team to begin his work with the British & Irish Lions.
 Simon Easterby assumed coach duties for Ireland in his absence.

+In June 2026, Farrell signed a contract extension with Ireland until 2031.